Taliesin Arts Centre: History

 The centre is named for the ancient Welsh bard, Taliesin.

 The centre hosts a broad programme of events including cinema screenings and a variety of live performances, from dance and drama to jazz and world music.

 Taliesin Arts Centre provides a service to both students and the people of Swansea and acts as a regional centre.
 Performers in recent years have included Jamie Cullum, Clare Teal, Billy Cobham and Paco Peña.

+Location

+The Taliesin Arts Centre is located to the north of the Mall in Singleton Park, Swansea.